hyperf/gotask/README.md

 ## Perfect For
 * Blocking operations in Swoole, such as MongoDB queries.
-* Cpu Intensive operations, such as encoding and decoding.
+* CPU Intensive operations, such as encoding and decoding.
 * Leveraging Go eco-system, such as Kubernetes clients.

 ## Requirement